-Henry was born 3 September 1856 at Ballarat, Victoria, the son of Richard Henry Sutton and his wife Mary, Renée Johnson.
-Richard had founded a music firm in a tent located on the Ballarat goldfields in 1854.
+Henry Sutton was born 3 September 1856 at Ballarat, Victoria, the son of Richard Henry Sutton and his wife, Mary Renée Johnson.
+His father had founded a music firm in a tent located on the Ballarat goldfields in 1854.

-1867: Henry was home schooled by his mother until the age of 11, he was then left to his own devices and with his voracious appetite for knowledge, he studied unaided, until becoming involved with higher educational facilities in and around Ballarat.
+1867: Henry was home schooled by his mother until the age of 11.
+He was then left to his own devices and with his voracious appetite for knowledge, he studied unaided until becoming involved with higher educational institutions in and around Ballarat.

-1870: Henry had read every book on science in the Ballarat Mechanics Institute by age 14.
-Even at this age, Henry invented a type of electric motor that could also be used as a dynamo which was a prototype of the first electric motors to be used in factories all over the world.
-Henry did not patent his dynamo.
-Henry's dynamo had the same features as the one exhibited at the French Academy of Sciences in 1871 which was invented by Zénobe-Théophile Gramme.
+1870: Henry read every book on science in the Ballarat Mechanics Institute by age 14.
+Even at this age, he invented a type of electric motor that could also be used as a dynamo, which was a prototype of the first electric motors to be used in factories all over the world.
+It had the same features as the one exhibited at the French Academy of Sciences in 1871 that was invented by Zénobe-Théophile Gramme.

-1870: Designed and built an ornithopter (helicopter) driven by a clock work which could fly in a circumference of 12 feet from left to right and upwards at any desired angle.
+1870: Designed and built an ornithopter (helicopter) driven by a clock work which could fly in a diameter of twelve feet from left to right and upwards at any desired angle.
 The ornithopter was fixed on a lever having a universal joint so that it could move in any direction.
-Henry is credited with being the first person in Australia to have experimented with flight.
+Sutton is credited with being the first person in Australia to have experimented with flight.

-1870: Conducted further experiments in heavier than air materials for flight.
+1870: Conducted further experiments on heavier-than-air materials for flight.

-1874: Won a silver medal for design and 30 other prizes for drawing at the Ballarat School of Design while a student there.
+1874: Won a silver medal for design and 30 other prizes for drawing as a student at the Ballarat School of Design.

-1875: Designed and built a torpedo 8 ft long that could travel 10 to 25 yards under water, Henry took a patent out in New South Wales on an explosive engine.
-Lack of funds prevented the idea from moving forward.
+1875: Designed and built a torpedo eight feet long that could travel 10 to 25 yards under water, Sutton took a patent out in New South Wales on a combustion engine.
+Lack of funds prevented him from developing his concept into a product.

-1876: At age 20 Henry had read a brief account of Alexander Graham Bell's telephone in Scientific American, Bell's telephone patent was issued on the 7 March 1876 and within 6 months Henry Sutton had designed and built at least 20 different types of telephones.
-Henry wired up Sutton's Music Store and the Warehouse with telephone lines.
-This was at least 2 years before Australia's first official telephone system was installed in Melbourne which was in about 1878, the first telephone exchange was in 1880 and by 1884 7,757 calls had been made.
-Henry did not patent his telephones he believed that the fruits of science should be available to all, later 16 of his designs were patented by others less noble.
+1876: At age 20 Sutton read a brief account of Alexander Graham Bell's telephone in Scientific American.
+Bell's telephone patent was issued on 7 March 1876 and within six months Henry Sutton had designed and built at least 20 different types of telephones.
+Sutton wired up Sutton's Music Store and the Warehouse with telephone lines.
+This was at least two years before Australia's first official telephone system was installed in Melbourne around 1878.
+The first Australian telephone exchange was formed in 1880 and by 1884 7,757 calls had been made.
+Sutton did not patent his telephones because he believed that the fruits of science should be available to all.
+Later others patented sixteen of his designs.

-?Invented a colour printing process and a intaglio photo printing, a photographic process to make printing blocks.
-This was before the days of Miessenbach and Henry was the first to use a screen to break up the image of a photograph or picture even before Miessenbach obtained the credit for it.
-Henry did make attempts to get his process on the London market but just previously Miessenbach unfortunately had already gotten the printing firms in his favour and they used his process.
-Henry's method then went to America and was utilized there without any advantage to himself.
+Sutton also invented a color printing process and an intaglio photo printing, a photographic process to make printing blocks.
+Sutton used a screen to break up the image of a photograph or picture along with William Henry Fox Talbot, Frederic Ives, Max Levy, and George Miesenbach, who are usually credited for it.
+Henry attempted to get his halftone process on the London market but Miesenbach had already persuaded printing firms there to use his process.
+Henry's method was utilized in the United States without any advantage to himself.

-1881: Designed and built a superior Storage Battery his paper on this invention was published in the Proceedings of the Royal Society of London and in the Royal Society of Victoria Transactions and Proceedings in 1881.
-It was described in his paper as having a negative electrode of copper and a positive electrode of lead amalgamated with mercury, in a solution of copper sulphate.
+1881: Designed and built a superior storage battery.
+His paper on this invention was published in the Proceedings of the Royal Society of London and in the Royal Society of Victoria Transactions and Proceedings in 1881.
+It was described in his paper as having a negative electrode of copper and a positive electrode of lead amalgamated with mercury, in a solution of copper sulfate.

-1881: On the 13 Dec 1881 Henry's paper on the mercury air pump was read at the Royal Society of Victoria and was published in the Societies 1882 Transactions and Proceedings.
-The paper was also published by The English Mechanic and in the World of Science on the 21 July 1882.
-The vacuum pump created a perfect vacuum and The Swan Edison Company newly formed in England thought so much of Henry's design they used his principles for creating a vacuum in their electric light bulbs.
+1881: On 13 December 1881 Sutton's paper on the mercury air pump was read at the Royal Society of Victoria and was published in the Society's 1882 Transactions and Proceedings.
+The paper was also published by The English Mechanic and in the World of Science on 21 July 1882.
+The vacuum pump created a powerful vacuum and the newly formed Edison and Swan Electric Light Company in England thought so much of Sutton's design that they used his principles for creating a vacuum in their electric light bulbs.

-1883: From 1883-1887 Henry was employed as a Lecturer in applied Electricity at the Ballarat School of Mines SMB (now the University of Ballarat).
-While lecturing at the school Henry was frustrated at the delays in obtaining scientific instruments from England.
-This led him to organize a production facility for scientific instruments in Australia.
-That facility led to the emergence of Victoria's scientific instrument industry.
-During Henry's time as a lecturer at the SMB he set up a telephone system around the SMB.
-It was probably the world's first academic institute to be wired up with telephones.
-Henry was a prominent member of the Camera Club and many other SMB clubs.
-While a lecturer at the Ballarat School of Mines, Henry also invented a cheap and effective method of cleansing bottles or containers in a rapid and practical manner.
+1883: From 1883-1887 Sutton was employed as a lecturer in applied electricity at the Ballarat School of Mines SMB (now the University of Ballarat).
+While lecturing at the school he became frustrated at the delays in obtaining scientific instruments from England.
+This led him to organize a factory for scientific instruments in Australia and the emergence of Victoria's scientific instrument industry.
+During Sutton's time as a lecturer at the SMB he set up a telephone system around the SMB.
+It was probably the world's first academic institute to be wired with telephones.
+Sutton was a prominent member of the Camera Club and many other SMB clubs.
+While a lecturer at the Ballarat School of Mines, Sutton also invented a cheap and effective method of cleansing bottles or containers in a rapid and practical manner.
 He also invented a mercury vacuum pump worked by water jet for use in chemistry classes.

-1883: Henry becomes a member of the Royal Society of Victoria.
-Henry becomes an associate member of the Victorian Institute of Electrical Engineers.
+1883: Sutton became a member of the Royal Society of Victoria and an associate member of the Victorian Institute of Electrical Engineers.

 1883: Experimented with mineral flotation long before Carlton and United's head brewer Charles Potter pioneered a technique for separating Broken Hill's zinc lead ores in 1899.